huntermcknight/hackthebox-retired/devel/devel-report.md

 ![](screenshots/nmap-tcp.png)

 Nmap has already found everything needed for an initial foothod: FTP allows anonymous login, and it is apparently aligned with the HTTP server web root.
-This mean we can upload a web shell to the HTTP server through FTP without needing a username or password.
+This means we can upload a web shell to the HTTP server through FTP without needing a username or password.
 We can also upload a netcat executable so that we can get a normal reverse shell next.

 ![](screenshots/put-webshell.png)